-- 1. All purses/bags are subject to searches. - No food or drink from the outside will be permitted. - 3.
+- 1. All purses/bags are subject to searches. - 2.
+No food or drink from the outside will be permitted. - 3.
 Dancing that involves contact between the buttocks and/or genital region of either dancer is NOT permitted. - 4.
 Dancing that simulates or mimics sexual activities will NOT be permitted. - 5.
 All songs played by the DJ will be pre-approved.
 No requests will be allowed during the dance. - 6.
 Both school personnel and parents serving as chaperones have the authority to remove a student from the dance. - 7.
 Please remember that the OHS dress code is in effect for all school functions.
-In addition to the dress code listed in the student handbook, the following will be enforced concerning the length of skirts and dresses: All dresses and skirts must hang naturally to the top of the knee cap or lower.
-Any dress that rides up above the knee cap while being worn will not be permitted.
-This includes slits in the front or sides of the dress or skirt. - 8.
 Students are reminded that the OHS Code of Conduct is in effect at all dances.